diskuv/dk/docs/SPECIFICATION.md

 All values have names like `YourLibrary_Std.YourPackage.YourThing`.
 Think of the name as if it were a serial number, as the name uniquely identifies each bundle, form and object.

 All values also have versions like `1.0.0`.
 Making a change to a value means creating a new value with the same name but with an increased version.
 For example, if the text of your 2025-09-04 privacy policy is in the bundle `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20250904`, an end-of-year update to the privacy policy could be `YourOrg_Std.StringsForWebSiteAndPrograms.PrivacyPolicy@1.0.20251231`.
 These *semantic* versions offer a lot of flexibility and are industry-standard: [external link: semver 2.0](https://semver.org/).
 The important point is that values do not change; versions do.

+## Project Structure

+The build system borrows terminology from the [Buck2 build system](https://buck2.build/docs/concepts/key_concepts/).

+A **project**:

+- has a **project directory**.
+In the `dk0` reference build system, the directory containing the `dk0` shell script and `dk0.cmd` Windows batch script is the project directory.
+- is a container for cells (more on this shortly)

+A **cell** is:

+- a subdivision of the project source code
+  - there is at least one subdivision called `root`
+  - in the `dk0` reference build system, the option `--cell CELLNAME=path/to/source/code` define the cells.
+Other build system implementations can use conventions and/or project configuration files.

+Cells exist to make efficient builds and to locating source code even when source code is vendored.

+- In small projects the `root` may be the only cell; all project source code belongs to `root`.
+- In large projects (ex. monorepos), the project tree can be broken into smaller cells.
+Only parts of the build that depend on smaller cells will be rebuilt when a single project source file changes.

 ## Assets